imAlessas/db-SQL-exercises/README.md

 _The names of the singers who have only sung as soloists._ A similar apporach is used here as well, relying on a `VIEW` and to the `EXCEPT` set operator.

 #### [query-10](src/queries/music/query-10.sql)

+_For each song identifier, find the identifier of the album in which the song was first published and find the year of this publication._